Louis Plamondon: Harper Government (2006–2015)

-Trudeau Government (2015–present)
+Trudeau Government (2015–2025)

 Plamondon was the Bloc candidate in his riding for the 2015 Canadian federal election, and was the only Bloc MP elected in 2011 to be running under the party banner again.
-He was re-elected to a tenth term in the House of Commons, presiding over the House as it elected Geoff Regan as Speaker; the Liberals had won a majority government under the leadership of Justin Trudeau.
-He was reelected to an 11th term in October 2019, to retain his position as Dean of the House and preside over the election of Anthony Rota as Speaker.
+He was re-elected to a tenth term in the House of Commons, presiding over the House as it elected Geoff Regan as speaker; the Liberals had won a majority government under the leadership of Justin Trudeau.
+He was reelected to an 11th term in October 2019, to retain his position as Dean of the House and preside over the election of Anthony Rota as speaker.
+In the 2021 Canadian federal election, Plamondon was elected to Parliament for the 12th time.
+He was appointed the Library of Parliament committee and caucus vice-chair in the Bloc Québécois Shadow Cabinet.

+In 2023, Plamondon eclipsed Herb Gray as the longest-serving dean of the House, with 15 years in the role.
+Upon the resignation of Speaker Anthony Rota in September 2023, Plamondon served as interim speaker, and for the sixth time as the presiding officer in the election of the subsequent speaker.

+Carney Government (2025–)

+In 2025, Plamondon was elected for a 13th time.
+He continued to preside as the Dean of the House as Francis Scarpaleggia was elected Speaker on May 26, 2025, in the 45th Canadian Parliament.